-Last but not least was Law's idea of a landcollateralized paper money stock.
+Last but not least was Law's idea of a land-collateralized paper money stock.
 Henry Thornton was merciless in his criticism.
 He excoriated the plan on the grounds that it would fail to limit the money supply and in so failing would render the price level indeterminate.21 The plan's flaw, wrote Thornton, is that it ties money to the nominal or dollar value, rather than to the fixed physical acreage, of land.
-By anchoring each dollar to another dollar, it sets up a dynamically unstable price-money-price feedback loop rendering prices indeterminate.
+By anchoring each dollar to another dollar, it sets up a dynamically unstable price-money-price feedback loop whose elements are free to expand or contract without limit.
 The result is that any random shock which raises land's price would, by raising land's value, increase money's backing and so justify an expansion of its supply.
-The consequent expansion would further bid up land's price thereby justifying still further increases in the money stock which would raise prices again and so on ad infinitum.
-In short, backing money with the nominal value of land - or, for that matter, with commercial paper representing the nominal value of goods in the process of production and distribution - would destabilize prices rather than stabilize them.
-Price stability required another principle of monetary limitation.
+The consequent expansion would further bid up land's price thereby justifying still further increases in the money self-correcting through automatic wage, price, and interest-rate reductions.
+Only their inflationist, full-employment-at-any-cost counterparts of the Birmingham School, especially the Attwood brothers, Thomas and Matthias, were gravely concerned with it.